+[...]
 OK.
-Maybe not. [...]
+Maybe not.
 Before I move on, one more remark on the current topic: wavefunctions as equations of motion.
 You may wonder: why can I be so sure these wavefunctions represent the position of an electron?
-It is because of the operators.
+Between you and me: it is because of the operators.
 We can apply operators so as to get averages and probabilities on position, energy, angular momentum, and whatever other classical variable (the 'observables', as physicists refer to these variables).
-Hence, the information on the position must be there - because that is how you calculate all the rest.
+Hence, the information on the position must be there - because that is how you calculate all the rest.30 You cannot get something out of something if it was not there in the first place, can you?